Bottesford, Leicestershire: History

 The village was built along the River Devon (pronounced Dee-von) and named after the ford at the centre of the village.
 St Mary the Virgin's Church, sometimes known as the "Lady of the Vale", is a large medieval church at the centre of the village.
 Like many churches, this was built over centuries in mixed architectural styles.
-The lower part of the chancel dates from the 12th century with the remainder added over the next 300 years.
+The lower part of the chancel dates from the 12th century, with the remainder added over the next 300 years.
 The nave roof was finally completed in 1740.
-The octagonal crocketed spire is thought to be the tallest in the county at 210 ft.
+The octagonal crocketed spire is thought to be the tallest in the county, at 210 ft.
 There are two gargoyles on the south transept.
 A headstone to Thomas Parker and a table tomb in the churchyard are both Grade II listed, as are the gate piers and gates to the churchyard to the north.
 The church is the burial place of several earls of Rutland.
 One Rutland tomb is famous for an inscription that attributes a death to witchcraft by the Witches of Belvoir.
 Most of the church dates from the 15th century, but the chancel was rebuilt in the 17th century to accommodate the Rutland monuments.
 These fill the chancel and give a view of changing aristocratic taste in the 16th and 17th centuries.
-After the Manners family gained the dukedom of Rutland in 1703, it built a mausoleum in the grounds of Belvoir Castle, the family home, where all the dukes have been buried.
+After the Manners family gained the dukedom of Rutland in 1703, they built a mausoleum in the grounds of Belvoir Castle, the family home, where all the dukes have been buried.